KirosG/DC-Crime-Prediction/README.md

 # **For** **WINDOWS only:** 1) Python version <=3.3 pip install pywin32

-2) For any python version conda install pywin32
+Second  For any python version conda install pywin32

 pip **install** xgboost (only required if you plan to use XGBoost)

 pip **install** tpot

-2. Import TPOT Classifier or TPOT Regressor depending on the nature of your problem
+Third Import TPOT Classifier or TPOT Regressor depending on the nature of your problem

 from tpot import TPOTClassifier